Ivo Pilar: Book's reception

 The interest for the book was below expectations, however.
 Still, for prevention's sake, as Pucek said, it was being confiscated.
 The Croatian politicians and intellectuals showed even less interest, since they were intent on the future union with the Serbs.
 At first, the book could not promote the mission of its author.

 But this work in the area of South Slav issues was immediately recognized by Serbs and other promoters of a South Slavic Union, since the book warned Croats not to enter into states that would cause their ruin.
 They were buying its copies in Vienna and other cities of the Monarchy to destroy them.
 For this reason, it became a bibliographic rarity soon after its publication.

-Dubravko Jelčić, writer, historian and academician, an expert on Pilar, wrote: Over many years, Pilar's book was the only systematic and clear, historically objective analysis of the Greater Serbian imperialistic idea, its genesis, goals and method (…) At the time of WWI, when the Croatian people's destiny was being decided, Pilar alias Sudland promoted mature political concepts that opposed the tragic defeatism of Trumbić and Supilo.

 Croatian translation

 When the Kingdom of Serbs, Croats and Slovenes was created, any book's new edition became a problem.
 The first two parts of Pucek's Croatian translation were published in the youth magazine Hrvatska mladica, edited by Mile Starčević and Rikard Flogel, in 1928, but as the translator said, "the dictatorship of 6 January terminated Hrvatska mladica and this translation".

 The third German edition of the book was printed in Zagreb in 1944, with all the faults of the censored second edition.
 It was finally translated to Croatian in 1943, a year before the third German edition, also with all the mentioned faults.
 It was translated, arranged and commented by the industrious South Slav expert Fedor Pucek and published by Matica hrvatska.
 Two years later, in 1945, Pucek was summarily executed by the communist regime.
 The second Croatian edition (1990) is just a reprint of the first.